 - Very small stop loss with wide profit target will also incur a low winning rate

-- A few solutions: you must understand the natural behaviour of the markets and have a reasonable target profit
+- A few solutions: you must understand the natural behavior of the markets and have a reasonable target profit

 - Most importantly, don’t just focus on winning rate – focus on your expectancy instead, which is your winning rate combined with your average risk-reward

-With that said, I wish you good luck, good trading.
-I’ll talk to you soon.
+With that said, I wish you good luck in finding high-win-rate trading strategies, and I’ll talk to you soon.